CyberT33N/VoiceTyper-Pro/Readme.md

   - Switch between Deepgram and OpenAI services
   - Select your preferred language
   - Toggle GPT-4o post-processing (for OpenAI service)
+  - **NEW: Enable LLM Optimization** for Markdown formatting and better structure
   - Test your API key directly from the settings dialog
 - Minimize to system tray for unobtrusive operation